hudec117/sf-user-perm-report/README.md

 <br />

-**Q**: Is this extension available on Edge/Firefox/Safari?
+**Q**: Is this extension available on Firefox/Safari?

-**A**: I plan on making the extension available on the latest Edge and Firefox versions.
+**A**: I plan on making the extension available on Firefox.
 I do not have a Mac so I'm not planning for Safari support.

 ## Support